-With summer finally here – and us all likely spending more time at home than normal this year – now is the perfect time to start preparing your smart home to help keep you cool as the temperatures rise.
+With summer finally here – and many of us likely still spending more time at home than normal – now is the perfect time to start preparing your smart home to help keep you cool as the temperatures rise.

 From smart thermostats and air conditioning units, to automated garden sprinklers, motorized blinds, robotic lawn mowers, and solutions for keeping your hay fever at bay, there's a lot to be done to get your smart home ready for the summer months.
 Here is the GearBrain guide to what you should install right now.

 Perhaps the most obvious smart device you'll want this summer in a connected, learning thermostat.
-The regular Nest and cheaper Nest E both learn your preferences after a few days of use, then set about keeping your house cool (or warm during the winter) in the most efficient way possible.
+The Nest Learning Thermostat and cheaper, newer Nest Thermostat both learn your preferences after a few days of use, then set about keeping your house cool (or warm during the winter) in the most efficient way possible.

 Other solutions like those from Ecobee and Honeywell all offer smartphone and Alexa integration, and can take control of most HVAC systems.
 Additional sensors can be installed in your most-used rooms to make getting their temperature right a priority.